Skip to contents

 min_valid_responses

-numeric between 0 and 1.
+Numeric between 0 and 1 of length 1.
 Defines the share of valid responses a respondent must have to calculate response pattern indicators.
 Default is 1.

 defined_patterns

-A character vector with patterns to search for.
+A vector of integer values with patterns to search for or a list of integer vectors.
 Will not be computed if not specified or if an empty vector is supplied.

 arbitrary_patterns